Pope Francis Sets Up New John Paul II Institute on Marriage and Family

 The Pope notes the important work carried out by the original institute, called the Pontifical John Paul II Institute for Studies on Marriage and the Family, which was founded in the wake of the 1980 Synod on the Family.

 Cardinal Carlo Caffarra, who died Sept.
-6, was the founding president of the Institute.
+6, was the founding president of that Institute.
 As a signatory to the dubia given to Pope Francis exactly a year ago today, he had serious concerns about Amoris Laetitia, significant parts of which he found incompatible with John Paul II's teachings and the magisterium of the Church.

 But Pope Francis, who signed Summa Familiae Cura in Colombia just two days after Cardinal Caffarra’s passing, writes that the family synods of 2014 and 2015 have brought a renewed awareness of “the new pastoral challenges to which the Christian community is called to respond.”